syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Databinding.md

 {% endhighlight %}

-Create a new xml file in App_Data folder as ‘ListBoxXml.xml’ and add the following data.
+Create a new XML file in App_Data folder as ‘ListBoxXml.xml’ and add the following data.

 {% highlight xml %}